Statistics of the COVID-19 pandemic in Pakistan

-Below you can find many detailed tables and graphs that show the historical spread and trends of COVID-19 in Pakistan.
-Data (covering the national and provincial level) from 26 February 2020 (the day of the first two cases) – 9 March 2020 was taken by compiling news reports about the pandemic in Pakistan that minutely covered the pandemic.
-From 10 March 2020 – 2 April 2020, data was taken from the NIH's daily reports on COVID-19 that were published from 11 March – 3 April (these reports were published early in the day and thus reflected the previous day's cases).
+Below are detailed tables and graphs that show the historical spread and trends of COVID-19 in Pakistan.
+Data (for both the national and provincial levels) from 26 February 2020 (the day the first confirmed cases were recorded) to 9 March 2020 was taken by compiling news reports about the pandemic in Pakistan that minutely covered the pandemic.
+From 10 March 2020 – 2 April 2020, data was taken from the NIH's daily reports on COVID-19 that were published from 11 March to 3 April (these reports were published early in the day and thus reflected the previous day's cases).
 Since 3 April 2020, data has been taken from the federal government's live tracker.
 A more detailed list of sources and data covering the national and provincial levels can be found here.
 Sources regarding the district level can be found in their subsection.

 National

 Case statistics

 The three line graphs below give a detailed overview of the current and historical case, recovery, and death counts throughout the Pakistan.
 The first two show the exponential growth of the pandemic in the country by using a linear scale for their Y-Axes.
 The third plot uses a Logarithmic scale for its Y-Axis to show relationships between the trends.
 On a Logarithmic Scale, data that shows exponential growth will plot as a straight line.
 Each major division is a factor of ten.
 This makes the slope of the plot the relative rate of change anywhere in the timeline, which allows comparison of one plot with the others throughout the pandemic.